GC4NC: A Benchmark Framework for Graph Condensation on Node Classification with New Insights: Benchmark Design

-\textbf{A Unified Evaluation Approach.} Existing GC methods employ a variety of evaluation strategies to identify optimal condensed graphs throughout the condensation process. \textbf{First}, some approaches utilize the GNTK as the validation model, while others employ conventional GNNs. \textbf{Second}, some select graphs based on the best test results rather than validation results. \textbf{Third}, some assess the condensed graph at every condensation epoch, whereas others opt for periodic evaluations to conserve computational resources.
-Consequently, a unified evaluation approach is crucial for ensuring a fair comparison.
-Moreover, many methods neglect essential dimensions of evaluation such as scalability, transferability, and NAS performance.
-Thus, we establish this benchmark to facilitate a comprehensive comparison of various GC methods across the key aspects:
+optimal condensed graphs throughout the condensation process. \textbf{First}, some approaches utilize the GNTK as the validation model, while others employ GNNs. \textbf{Second}, some select graphs based on the best test results rather than validation results. \textbf{Third}, some assess the condensed graph at every condensation epoch, whereas others opt for periodic evaluations to conserve computational resources.
+Thus, a unified evaluation approach is crucial for ensuring a fair comparison.
+We achieve this by unifying the validation model and restricting the validation frequency, as detailed in Appendix~\ref{app:Experiments Setup}.

+{\textbf{Multi-Dimensional Evaluation.}} Many methods overlook critical evaluation dimensions such as scalability, privacy preservation, NAS performance, and transferability.
+Our benchmark aims to address this gap by enabling a comprehensive comparison of GC methods across these key aspects.

 \textit{(a) Performance and Scalability.} We first attempt to reproduce and measure the basic results of all graph reduction methods within our scope.
 In addition to evaluating the performance of GCN in node classification, we assess their efficiency and highlight the trade-off between performance and efficiency to assist users in selecting the appropriate method based on their hardware resources.
-Our efficiency reports include preprocessing time, running time per epoch, total running time, peak memory usage, and GPU memory usage.
+Our efficiency reports include preprocessing time, running time per epoch, total running time, peak memory, GPU memory and disk memory usage.
 By examining the resource consumption across various dataset sizes and reduction rates, we can also illustrate the scalability of different methods.
-Additionally, we also examine the condensation performance across broader reduction rates. \textit{\underline{Metrics summary:} We expect a graph condensation method to achieve good performance while also ensuring high efficiency.}
+Additionally, we also examine the condensation performance across broader reduction rates. \textit{\underline{Summary:} A good GC method should achieve good performance while also ensure high efficiency.}

+\textit{(b) Privacy Preservation.} As the downstream model is trained on a synthetic graph that differs from the original, GC may preserve a certain level of privacy by obscuring sensitive information.
+To evaluate this capability, we assess the resilience of GC against privacy attacks.
+Specifically, we apply the method from~\cite{duddu2020quantifyingpp} to measure privacy leakage across different GC techniques.
+This approach employs Membership Inference Attack (MIA) to assess privacy risks, where MIA accuracy reflects the probability that an adversary can correctly identify whether a node belongs to the training or test set.
+For a detailed explanation of why MIA is chosen over other attack methods, please refer to Appendix~\ref{app:privacy}. \textit{\underline{Summary:}} We anticipate that the condensed graph will mitigate the exposure of sensitive training information, such as membership, thereby reducing privacy risks.